hbctraining/scRNA-seq/lessons/07_SC_marker_identification.md

 - Clusters were not separated well enough (i.e. CD4+ and CD8+ T cells were in same cluster):  adjust the clustering resolution or number of PCs used.
 - Too many low quality cells observed: go back and perform more stringent QC by filtering out the low quality cells.

 If we validated the stressed/dying cells were indeed low quality, we may want to remove those cells in the QC and re-cluster.
-However, we are going to just leave those cells removed and move on to include the `stimulated` sample.
+However, we are going to just leave those cells in and move on to include the `stimulated` sample.

 ***